robbeykaaso/rea3/docs/qml-ui/basic/navigation0.md

 * a navigation component for qml

 # Attribute
-* menu: the navigation menu list
+* menu: QJsonArray: the navigation menu list
-* customfont: the font style
+* customfont: QJsonObject: the font style
+    - size: int: font size
-* signal updated: it is emitted when menu is changed
+* updated: signal: it is emitted when menu is changed
 </br>